oceanprotocol-archive/OEPs/3/README.md

 * Facilitation by a marketplace
 * Peer-to-peer between AGENTS
-* Open ended on-chain. ie send a valid TX to the contract address and gain service access
+* Open ended on-chain (i.e. send a valid TX to the contract address and gain service access).

 It should be noted that a minimum viable Ocean network only requires KEEPERS, CONSUMERS and combined PUBLISHER-PROVIDERS.